michaelchadwick/ybixo-book/src/guide/structs.md

 # Modeling data with structs

-Our programs so far have dealt entirely with types native to Oxiby.
+Our programs so far have dealt entirely with types native to Ybixo.
 These have mostly been scalar types like `String` and `Boolean`, but we've also seen compound types like `List` and `HashMap`.
 If we want to create our own types to model data in our programs, there are two options available.
 The first are **structs**, which is short for **structures**.